Next week is National Cleaning Week. If you’re a cleaning geek like me, this is very exciting!

 Promote Cleanliness with Your Family

-A clean home is also a healthy home.
-Germs and microbes that cause illness can’t thrive in a clean house.
+A tidy home is also a healthy home.
+Germs and microbes that cause illness can’t thrive in a disinfected house.

 Put soaps, towels, and other hand washing supplies in readily accessible spaces and encourage your family to use them.

-Do the same with kitchen and bathroom cleaning supplies.
+Do the same with all household cleaners.
 Be sure they’re still safe from children and pets, please!